marian-code/ssh-utilities/README.rst

 - show which methods are implemented
 - SSHPath root and anchor attributes incorectlly return '.' instead of '/'
 - in some situation threadsafe object can cause deadlocks notable cases are: upload_tree/download_tree
+- create expiring connecton that will self close after some time